Hayk10002/MatMulAlgorithms/README.md

 - [Benchmark results](#benchmark-results)

 ## Introduction
 Here are implemented several sequential and one multithreaded algorithms for multiplying two matrices.
-Algorithms like naive looping, looping in right order to be cache-friendly, dividing into blocks in cache-aware manner, divide and conquer recursive and Strassen's algorithms which are cache-oblivious, and a hybrid algorithm, and a multithreaded algorithm each thread using the hybrid algorithm, that uses different algorithms based on the sizes of matrices.
+Algorithms like naive looping, looping in right order to be cache-friendly, dividing into blocks in cache-aware manner, divide and conquer recursive and Strassen's algorithms which are cache-oblivious, and a hybrid algorithmthat uses different algorithms based on the sizes of matrices, and a multithreaded algorithm each thread using the hybrid algorithm.

 ## Build and Run
 To clone and run this project, you'll need [Git](https://git-scm.com) and [CMake](https://cmake.org/) installed on your computer.
 From your command line: